 And the fact is, there’s nothing wrong with her if she doesn’t like you.
 There are girls you don’t find attractive, and you can’t really influence who you attract, or who attracts you.

-Reason why most guys still suck with women is because they don’t want to face the facts.
+The reason why most guys still suck with women is that they don’t want to face the facts.
 The only way to get over your fear if to purposely expose yourself to it.

 In the same fashion, you can read up on all the pick-up methods and techniques, memorize all the lines and listen to all the gurus, but when you step into the club, you’re still going to feel the same way.
-The only way to get better and minimalize you fear is to be scared, but do it anyway.
+The only way to get better and minimalize your fear is to be scared but do it anyway.
 Rinse and repeat.

 Sometime after successfully managing to deal with rejection, I had a seasonal job promoting wine.
 My job was to attract customers, promote the product, and potentially sell it.
 Naturally, there were times when I was flat-out rejected; while most people were somewhat polite, there were times when I was ignored, people didn’t want to speak with me, or even turned hostile.

-I couldn’t help but to feel badly when it happened, but my sorrow didn’t last for long.
+I couldn’t help but feel bad when it happened.
+However, my sorrow didn’t last for long.
 I knew it wasn’t personal and didn’t let it bother me too much.
 If I hadn’t gotten used to getting rejected, I would’ve taken it much worse, and it probably would’ve affected my sales.